Lucas-Casariego/Waka-Time-Bot/README.md

 ```
 This command starts the bot container in the background using the configuration specified in the `docker-compose.yml` file.
 Docker Compose will automatically download the telegram-bot image from the container registry.

+## License
+This project is licensed under the MIT License.
+For more details, see the LICENSE file.